Spearman's Rank-Order Correlation

 First, create a table with four columns and label them as below:

 |English (mark)||Maths (mark)||Rank (English)||Rank (maths)

 You need to rank the scores for maths and English separately.
 The score with the highest value should be labelled "1" and the lowest score should be labelled "10" (if your data set has more than 10 cases then the lowest score will be how many cases you have).
 Look carefully at the two individuals that scored 61 in the English exam (highlighted in bold).
 Notice their joint rank of 6.5.
 This is because when you have two identical values in the data (called a "tie"), you need to take the average of the ranks that they would have otherwise occupied.
-We do this as, in this example, we have no way of knowing which score should be put in rank 6 and which score should be ranked 7.
+We do this because, in this example, we have no way of knowing which score should be put in rank 6 and which score should be ranked 7.
 Therefore, you will notice that the ranks of 6 and 7 do not exist for English.
 These two ranks have been averaged ((6 + 7)/2 = 6.5) and assigned to each of these "tied" scores.

-There are two methods to calculate Spearman's rank-order correlation depending on whether: (1) your data does not have tied ranks or (2) your data has tied ranks.
+There are two methods to calculate Spearman's correlation depending on whether: (1) your data does not have tied ranks or (2) your data has tied ranks.
 The formula for when there are no tied ranks is:

 where di = difference in paired ranks and n = number of cases.
 The formula to use when there are tied ranks is: